14 dang smart ways to save on energy costs in the Netherlands [UPDATED 2026]

 READ MORE | How to survive the Dutch winter: weather, clothing, and more

-It’s cheaper to head down to your local Action and fill your cart with fleece blankets, fuzzy socks, and electric heaters than to give your energy providers an arm and a leg.
+It’s cheaper to head down to your local Action and fill your cart with fleece blankets, fuzzy socks, and electric heaters than to sell your kidney to pay an exorbitant energy bill.

 Woman-wrapped-in-blankets